-Remuneration of the CEO The new remuneration policy contains These elements promote

-and the other members of more information about the nature of the the transparency of the

-remuneration of the CEO

-the management committee - short-term financial and non-financial performance

-criteria that may be selected with a view and the members of the

-incentive / performance to the allocation of the short-term management committee,

-criteria incentive and the strategic objectives of in line with the market

-these performance criteria.
-The financial practices as to good

-and non-financial performance criteria governance.

-are weighted 60%/80% and 40%/20%

-respectively.
-After approval of the new

-remuneration policy, the selected criteria

-and strategic objectives will be

-communicated in the remuneration report

-every year on an ex-ante basis.

-The board of directors will have the This offers the board of

-discretionary power to adjust the results directors the flexibility to

-or the performance criteria for the short- avoid an unfair or

-term incentive in restrictively defined, unreasonable advantage

-exceptional circumstances. or disadvantage, which in

-turn serves the company's

-interests.

-In light of the (future) introduction of a

-long-term incentive plan, the percentage

-of the short-term variable remuneration is

-limited from 0% to up to 15% of the

-annual fixed remuneration (when 100% of

-the objectives are achieved), whereas the

-maximum limit used to be 35%.

-Remuneration of the CEO The remuneration policy does not yet

-and the other members of include an outline of the long-term

-the management incentive plan for the CEO and other

-committee - long-term members of the management committee.

-incentive The board of directors intends to

-incorporate the outline in a revised

-version of the remuneration policy to be

-submitted to the general meeting for

-approval no later than the third quarter of

-the 2025-2026 financial year.
+Remuneration of the CEO and the other members of the management committee - short-term incentive / performance criteria The new remuneration policy contains more information about the nature of the financial and non-financial performance criteria that may be selected with a view to the allocation of the short-term incentive and the strategic objectives of these performance criteria.
+The financial and non-financial performance criteria are weighted 60%/80% and 40%/20% respectively.
+After approval of the new remuneration policy, the selected criteria and strategic objectives will be communicated in the remuneration report every year on an ex-ante basis.
+These elements promote the transparency of the remuneration of the CEO and the members of the management committee, in line with the market practices as to good governance.
+The board of directors will have the discretionary power to adjust the results or the performance criteria for the short-term incentive in restrictively defined, exceptional circumstances.
+This offers the board of directors the flexibility to avoid an unfair or unreasonable advantage or disadvantage, which in turn serves the company's interests.
+In light of the (future) introduction of a long-term incentive plan, the percentage of the short-term variable remuneration is limited from 0% to up to 15% of the annual fixed remuneration (when 100% of the objectives are achieved), whereas the maximum limit used to be 35%.
+Remuneration of the CEO and the other members of the management committee - long-term incentive The remuneration policy does not yet include an outline of the long-term incentive plan for the CEO and other members of the management committee.
+The board of directors intends to incorporate the outline in a revised version of the remuneration policy to be submitted to the general meeting for approval no later than the third quarter of the 2025-2026 financial year.